AIbertWesker/SchroniskoWeb-MVC-EntityFramework-/README.md

-#Work in progress \n
+#Work in progress, checkout new branch for progress
-progress on new branch